zarr-developers/zarr-specs/docs/codecs.rst

 .. note::

-   Single the default binary representation of all data types is little endian, specifying this codec with ``endian`` equal to ``"little"`` is equivalent to omitting this codec, because if this codec is omitted, the default binary representation of the data type, which is always little endian, is used
+   Since the default binary representation of all data types is little endian, specifying this codec with ``endian`` equal to ``"little"`` is equivalent to omitting this codec, because if this codec is omitted, the default binary representation of the data type, which is always little endian, is used